AgentOps-AI/agentops/README.md

 ### CrewAI 🛶

-Build Crew agents with observability with only 2 lines of code.
+Build Crew agents with observability in just 2 lines of code.
 Simply set an `AGENTOPS_API_KEY` in your environment, and your crews will get automatic monitoring on the AgentOps dashboard.

 ```bash
 pip install 'crewai[agentops]'